ujifgc/cv/README.md

 Software Engineer, May 2006 - December 2006

  - support of Industrial control system «Pyramid» components
- - develop applications using Vidual C++, Visual Basic for configuration and serving microcontrollers using OPC and ModBus protocol
+ - develop applications using Visual C++, Visual Basic for configuration and serving microcontrollers using OPC and ModBus protocol
  - develop applications for visualising technical data
  - support and engineer MS SQL database structure for storing data of